KDTechniques/Pixel-Desktop-Pictures-MacOS-App/README.md

 > The above public API access key may be rate-limited(reached maximum requests per hour), allowing only 50 requests per hour.
 > Therefore, it’s always recommended to create your API access key.
 >
 > First, try using the public API key.
-Create your API access key if you encounter an error on the app interface.
+Create your API access key if you encounter a warning on the app interface.

 ## 👨🏻‍🏫 Introduction
 **Pixel Desktop Pictures** is a macOS-exclusive Menu Bar app designed to enhance your desktop experience with stunning wallpapers from Unsplash.
 The app is structured around four main tabs: **Main, Recents, Collections, and Settings**, each serving a specific purpose with a clear separation of concerns.

 **Terminologies:** The following terminologies are used to match the design requirements of the Mac operating system.
 We don't say wallpaper in the context of Macs.
-The same applies to spaces, and We don't call them desktops like on operating systems like MS Windows.
+The same applies to spaces, and We don't call them desktops as we do on operating systems like MS Windows.
 - Show on all spaces = Show wallpaper on all desktops
 - Desktop Picture = Desktop Wallpaper